jcheunglin/HP-Elitebook-830-G5-Hackintosh/README.md

 * HDMI Out
 * HP Sure View (makes your screen difficult for onlookers to view from the sides)
 * Bluetooth<br>
-it will not be available when wake up from sleep,eventually cause the laptop to crash both in Win & Mac , so i disable it in bios setting. turn off wifi and bt then on in bios if laptop encounter this problem
 * WiFi
 ## Doesn't Work/Not tested
 * HP Webcam